Yokozuna-Finance/contracts/Dao.md

 ## DAO Contract

 > Note: Make sure that the TOKEN_REWARD in Dao.js defined is correct.
+We will be using iost in production

 * Upload Contract